SkrighYZ/labelImg/README.md

-# LabelImg with Tensorflow Models
+# LabelImg with TensorFlow Models

 ## To Modify Model Configs
 model/inference_and_save.py contains the functions to run the inference graph and save xml label files.